finegrain-ai/refiners/docs/guides/adapting_sdxl/index.md

     - A UNet, responsible for the diffusion process;
     - A prompt encoder, such as CLIP, responsible for encoding the user prompt which will guide the diffusion process.

-First, download and convert the weights of each module by calling our conversion scripts directly from your terminal (make sure you're in your local `refiners` directory, with your local environment active):
+As Refiners comes with a new model representation - see [Chain](/concepts/chain/) - , you need to download and convert the weights of each module by calling our conversion scripts directly from your terminal (make sure you're in your local `refiners` directory, with your local environment active):

 ```bash
 python scripts/conversion/convert_transformers_clip_text_model.py --from "stabilityai/stable-diffusion-xl-base-1.0" --subfolder2 text_encoder_2 --to DoubleCLIPTextEncoder.safetensors --half